Jouchef/KubernetesSubmissions/README.md

 - cluster: group of nodes / containers (server or agent)
 - deployment: resource that controls pods creation, updating and scaling
-- Resource: pod, service, node, deployment,
+- Resource: pod, service (svc), node, deployment,
 - Nodeport: Port that is available outside.
 It has to be between 30080 - 32767
 - Service: Ensures that application is accessible and secured.
 Handles routing, load balancing...